HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

     - Switch to `unix_socket` authentication: this means that the root user does not get a password, but you can only log in as the database root user if you have superuser privileges on the system (i.e. with the command `sudo mysql`).
 This is a more recent method and may not be available on older distributions or MySQL/MariaDB versions.
     - Set a root password: you enter a password that you later can use to authenticate with the command `mysql -uroot -pPASSWORD` (see below).
 In this case, you don't need superuser privileges on the system, so it can be more convenient (but arguably less secure).
     - In the example above, we chose for `unix_socket` authentication, so we did *not* set a root password.
 - Remove anonymous users: these are users with a blank user name and are used to define default access permissions.
-However, this can pose a security risk, so it's better to remove them.
+However, this can pose a security risk so it's better to remove them.
 - Disallow root login remotely: the root user should only be allowed to connect from the local machine.
 This is a security measure to prevent unauthorized access.
-- Remove a default test database that is present in new installations.
+- Remove the default test database that is present in new installations.
 There is no reason to keep it, especially in a production system.

-## accessing mysql
+## Accessing MySQL

 ### Linux users